dikortis/LetsTalkETC/Episodes/Episode_5.md

-bunch of people that sit around and they could they could turn the spigot write as much print as much money as they want or it's it's it's they have a set policy in place for how much the money supply increases I won't rate it increases so in that since it's not is I don't think it's it's it's completely accurate to say it's it's like the Federal Reserve would you agree with
+bunch of people that sit around and they could they could turn the spigot write as much print as much money as they want or it's they have a set policy in place for how much the money supply increases I won't rate it increases so in that since it's not is I don't think it's completely accurate to say it's like the Federal Reserve would you agree with